-Q: If I graduated from a master program abroad/an international program, do I still need to submit a TOEFL score report?
+Q: If I graduated from a master's program abroad/an international program, do I still need to submit a TOEFL score report?

 A: Yes.
-It is a universal requirement for non-American applicants.
+It is a universal requirement for non-native speakers of English..

 Q: Do I need GRE and GMAT score reports?